xam839/xam839/README.md

 I'm a software engineering student at the University of Hafr Al-Batin, passionate about web development and artificial intelligence.
 I also enjoy working on projects involving Arduino.

-## Projects

-### AI Chatbot

-I've built an AI chatbot using natural language processing techniques.
-The chatbot is designed to answer frequently asked questions and provide helpful information.
-You can find the project repository [here](https://github.com/your-username/ai-chatbot).

-### Arduino Smart Home Automation

-I've worked on an Arduino-based smart home automation system that allows controlling lights, temperature, and other devices.
-The project repository can be found [here](https://github.com/your-username/arduino-smart-home).

 ## Skills